Heptabase logoHeptabase

 Is Heptabase better than Obsidian?

 It depends on your needs.
-Heptabase offers 8 key features including Infinite spatial canvas for visual knowledge organization and Cards and whiteboards as building blocks, while Obsidian provides 8 features including Local-first markdown notes (you own your data) and Bidirectional note linking.
+Heptabase offers 7 key features including Infinite spatial whiteboards for visual mapping and Atomic notes with networked backlinks, while Obsidian provides 8 features including Local-first markdown notes (you own your data) and Bidirectional note linking.
 Heptabase uses a paid model with a free tier, while Obsidian is freemium with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Heptabase cheaper than Obsidian?

-Heptabase is cheaper, starting at $12/month compared to Obsidian's $25/month.
+Heptabase is cheaper, starting at $9.99/month compared to Obsidian's $25/month.
 Both tools offer free tiers, so you can try each before committing.
 Always check the official websites for the most current pricing.

 Can I use Heptabase and Obsidian together?

 Yes, many users combine Heptabase and Obsidian in their workflow.
-Heptabase excels at infinite spatial canvas for visual knowledge organization, while Obsidian shines with local-first markdown notes (you own your data).
+Heptabase excels at infinite spatial whiteboards for visual mapping, while Obsidian shines with local-first markdown notes (you own your data).
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Heptabase and Obsidian?

-While both are productivity tools, Heptabase emphasizes infinite spatial canvas for visual knowledge organization, whereas Obsidian is known for local-first markdown notes (you own your data).
+While both are productivity tools, Heptabase emphasizes infinite spatial whiteboards for visual mapping, whereas Obsidian is known for local-first markdown notes (you own your data).
 The best choice depends on your specific workflow and feature priorities.

 Learn More